What is Propolis?

 Bees don’t have their own internal immunodefence systems.
 Instead, they rely on their hives to keep them free from disease and infection.
 Their hives alone have no special antibacterial or antiviral properties, so the bees coat their hives in propolis.
 It’s really quite remarkable: bees take natural resins from trees and plants in their immediate environment, which help the trees and plants protect themselves from infection.
 The bees use the resins to make their own protective propolis.

-Properties of propolis
+Properties of New Zealand propolis